A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 For longer moves or where some discretion is required, ISO containers can systems described above, would provide a lot of deployability benefits, as long as vehicles were constrained by the relevant dimensions and weights.

-Although they may be going out of service in the near future, Landing Craft Vehicle Personnel (LCVP) Mk5 can carry an approximately 6-tonne payload with a ramp width of 2m.
+Although they may be going out of service shortly, Landing Craft Vehicle Personnel (LCVP) Mk5 can carry an approximately 6-tonne payload with a ramp width of 2m.

 2 – Payload